 While Canadians celebrate Thanksgiving, the holiday arises from a different set of circumstances and falls on a different date than the same-named holiday in the United States.
 Americans mark the meeting of the Pilgrims and Native Americans for the harvest celebration in Plymouth on the third Thursday in November.

 Canadians, however, celebrate their Thanksgiving Day on the second Monday in October.
-But it started as a civic holiday in April 1872, to celebrate the recovery of the Prince of Wales from a serious illness.
+It started as a civic holiday in April 1872, to celebrate the recovery of the Prince of Wales from a serious illness.
 Once celebrated at the same time as Armistice Day (known in Canada as Remembrance Day), Thanksgiving was made an official national holiday in 1879, with the observation officially moved to October in 1957.

 Known in the U.S. as Veterans Day, the holiday formerly called Armistice Day marks the date and time when armies stopped fighting World War I. on November 11 at 11 a.m. in 1918 (the eleventh hour of the eleventh day of the eleventh month).
 Some 100,000 Canadian soldiers died in the First and Second World Wars.